 BHC works in partnership with Smart City initiatives and urban sector departments to build this new vision for healthy urban planning.
 In addition, BHC is engaging Smart City citizens of every demographic so that they have a voice (via citizen reporting systems and participatory research) and are empowered to advocate for the needs of their communities.

-BHC is committed to documenting the processes, successes and failures of the project to bolster global learning on urban health approaches.
+BHC is committed to documenting the processes, successes, and failures of the project to bolster global learning on urban health approaches.
 To further this goal, BHC is developing dynamic systems maps for each city, that help to document the context, leverage points, and actions taken during the course of the project.
-These maps are being developed in concert with the Smart City mechanisms in each city, and use input from a wide range of stakeholders and citizen groups.
-BHC will post the latest maps on each country page, as they are developed.
+These maps are developed in concert with the Smart City mechanisms in each city, and use input from a wide range of stakeholders and citizen groups.

 BHC is a five-year cooperative agreement funded by the United States Agency for International Development under Agreement No. AID-OAA-A-17-00028, beginning September 30, 2017.
 BHC is implemented by JSI Research & Training Institute, Inc. (JSI) with partners International Organization for Migration, Thrive Networks Global, and Urban Institute, and with support from Engaging Inquiry, LLC.